martinagrom/Ignite-PowerShell-Masterclass/README.md

 Demos by [atwork-it.com](https://www.atwork-it.com/).
 Contributors: [Martina Grom](https://twitter.com/magrom), [Toni Pohl](https://twitter.com/atwork)

 Management of Office 365 and Microsoft Teams can be done in a lot of ways.
 The following scripts show essential PowerShell scripts you need to manage your Office 365 Groups and Microsoft Teams at scale.
 You must be a **Global Administrator in the Microsoft 365 tenant** to run all scripts.
+These are the updated scripts of November 2019.
 Use and adapt the scripts as required.

 ## Required PowerShell modules